 A. Nominations may be made by any member of the Rho Chi Society.

-B. Letters of nomination must be accompanied by three (3) copies of a dossier.
-Contents of the dossier shall include the following separate sections, each beginning on a new page:
+B. Contents of the dossier shall include the following separate sections, each beginning on a new page:

 - A nomination abstract used by the Lecture Award Committee in its evaluation of nominees.